paparazzi/paparazzi/doc/sphinx/source/developer_guide/abi.rst

 Message definition
 ------------------

 The messages are described in ``conf/abi.xml`` analoguous to other messages in paparazzi.
-Name are unique, IDs starts from 0. "type" field should be a real C type.
+Name are unique, IDs starts from 0. "type" field should be a valid C type or pointer.

 .. code-block:: xml